 These consolidated financial statements have been prepared based on accounting principles applicable to a going concern, which assume that the Group will continue in operation for the foreseeable future and will be able to realise its assets and discharge its liabilities in the normal course of business.
-As at 31 March 2020 the Group had net current liabilities of \$1,514,000 (2019: \$620,000).
-The Company raised approximately £200,000 in an equity financing and raised a further \$250,000 by the issuance of a convertible loan note in May 2020 but has not yet achieved profitable operation and expects to incur further losses in the development of business.
-However, the Group needs further financing to operate over the next twelve months.
-Management acknowledges that uncertainty remains over the ability of the Group to meet its funding requirements but believes that financing will be available and continues to explore debt and equity financing options that would provide the Group with sufficient cash to continue with its exploration activities.
-In assessing whether the going concern assumption is appropriate, management takes into account all available information about the future, which is at least, but is not limited to, twelve months from the end of the reporting period.
-These circumstances indicate the existence of material uncertainties that may cast significant doubt as to the Group's ability to continue as a going concern.
+As at 31 March 2021 the Group had net current liabilities of \$1,525,000 (2020: \$1,514,000) including cash and cash equivalents of \$99,000 (2020: \$66,000).
+The Company raised approximately \$718,000 in an equity financing during the year and raised a further \$250,000 by the issuance of a convertible loan note in May 2020.
+However the Company has not achieved profitable operation and expects to incur further losses in the development of business.